Sex Crimes Against Children

 What can Parents Do?

 It is extremely important that parents/guardians take an active interest in their children’s lives.
 This includes knowing their children’s friends, teachers, and coaches.
 It is recommended that parents check their children’s cell phones and possibly even social media sites such as Facebook, MySpace, etc. Parents should have discussions with their children about stranger danger (for younger kids), and internet safety for older children.
-The following website might be beneficial in discussing internet safety with children: The Parent’s Guide to Internet Safety.
+The following website might be beneficial in discussing internet safety with children: Simple Steps for Internet Safety.
 There are a number of resources such as books and videos to help parents talk to their kids about these topics.

 Protecting Children From Sexual Abuse 3